Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Class-5-―-Wednesday-Jan-29th-―Topic.md

 </procedure>

 #### Robustness Diagrams ― Diagram Elements
-<p>Despite the class presentation showing only three parts, in theory (basedc on the agile
+<p>Despite the class presentation showing only three parts, in theory (based on the agile
 modeling webpage on the same topic), we have more than three, we have <b>four elements to a robustness diagram</b>.
 These will be discussed in the following procedure block</p>
 <procedure title="Elements of a Robustness Diagram" type="choices">